Laboratory Training 1

 2.1 OOP Bases

-2.1.1 Programming paradigms
+2.1.1 Programming Paradigms

 A programming paradigm is a set of ideas and concepts that define the style of writing computer programs.
 It is a way of conceptualizing that defines the organization of computation and the structuring of the work performed by a computer.